KiranCS-17/identity-managment/README.md

 34. NF / User Access from specific tenants / multi tenants in case of multi tenant capable CN Registers or multi tenant capable NFs and Service Registery and discovery
 35. User / Device proximity measurement events < especially in case of UE misuses >
 36. Proximity event information event and monitoring  via alternate devices , RATs, 3GPP and non 3GPP services.
+	Example case may cover alos : when user is not in the contact of device or in proximity the device has AI enabled assistant application who can trigger SMS to CUG or to send mail to mail box and such applciation can be authorized by network operator.